 If you live abroad, you must apply for citizenship at an embassy or consulate.
 While our lawyers cannot file applications on behalf of those abroad, they can:

-- Validating your claim (which includes confirming if you qualify and checking the citizenship status of your relative)
+- Validate your claim (which includes confirming if you qualify and checking the citizenship status of your relative)

-- Collecting birth records in Croatia (a new copy is required)
+- Collect birth records in Croatia (a new copy is required)

-- Confirming exact requirements with your embassy or consulate (where you will submit your application, as the requirements can vary)
+- Confirm exact requirements with your embassy or consulate (where you will submit your application, as the requirements can vary)

-- Guidance on preparing CV bio (and coordinating translation into Croatian)
+- Provide guidance on preparing a successful CV biography (and coordinating translation into Croatian)

-- Coordinating translations and getting notarizations for foreign documents, as needed
+- Coordinate translations for foreign documents, as needed

-- Assistance with any issues or questions that arise after submission.
+- Assist with any issues or questions that arise after submission.
 They are with you throughout the process from start to approval.

 Having a lawyer prepare and review your application will increase your chances of approval on the first try.
+It takes 1-2 years on average for applications to be processed, so best not to risk denial.
 To get help with your application for citizenship, complete the form below and will match you with an expert.

 View other citizenship posts